iostream/chromatone-helper/README.md

 npm run watch
 ```

-Then open `chromatone-index.html` in your (Firefox!) browser and reload it everytime you changed any source code to see the effects.
+Then open `chromatone-index.html` in your web browser and reload it everytime you changed any source code to see the effects.
+There is no server side code.
+The tool runs completely in the web browser.

 How to build
 ------------